FAQ

 Frequently Asked Questions

 Circular Plastics NL (CPNL) is an initiative within the National Growth Fund.
 The goal is to make plastics fully circular and use grants to accelerate the transition.
-The program runs for eight years and has eight program lines.
+The program started in 2023, runs for eight years with different program lines.
 Each program line focuses on bottlenecks in different value chains to close the cycles for existing plastics.

 This program line focuses on exploring the impact of partially and maximally circular plastics chains in the Netherlands by mapping the positive and negative impacts within key societal themes such as economy, technology, environment, health and societal aspects.
 We develop methods to measure and share this information, essential for decision-making and accelerating circular developments.
 For more information on systems integration and design see: here

-The members of the program council advise the board to ensure that the rollout of the program remains in line with current developments in the industry and the knowledge available in the Netherlands.
+The members of the program council advise the board to ensure that the rollout of the program remains in line with current developments in the industry and the knowledge available in the Netherlands and abroad.

 An open call is a "call for proposals" for a grant application for companies and/or knowledge institutions.